jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 ![](images/Symbol%20Language%20(2004).438.png)

 The parent contains a child object.
 The type of the child is defined right inside the parent: __Abstract Type__.
 The type is based on the complete type.
 The abstract type simply excludes a few members.
 You don’t always need to show the excluded members.
-In some views you will only see the published members:
+In some views you might only see the published members:

 ![](images/Symbol%20Language%20(2004).439.png)